Mill Owners and Operators

 Another interesting mill was the Lawshe Cider Mill on the original homestead of the Covenhoven family near Headquarters.
 But that gets into the subject of distilleries, of which there were also many.
 A discussion of cider mills and distilleries will come later, along with Delaware Township taverns.

-Here is a list of the mills shown on the map of 1851 combined with information on millers identified in the 1850 census.
+Here is a list of The mills of the Delaware Township shown on the map of 1851 combined with information on millers identified in the 1850 census.
 Some of the people identified as Carpenters in the 1850 census were probably also operating mills, perhaps as a sideline during times of the year when creeks were running full.
 Future articles will describe each of these mills and their owners in detail.

 Delaware Township Sawmills in 1850/51: